7Ragnarok7/DEDMAP/README.md

  - RED    -->  FOR MARKING STARTING/ENDING OF AN EVENT OR  ERROR

- - GREEN  -->  FOR MARKING A SUCCESSFUL HOST/PORT DISCOVERIES AND HELP MENU
+ - GREEN  -->  FOR MARKING A SUCCESSFUL HOST/PORT DISCOVERY AND HELP MENU

  - RESET  -->  FOR RESETTING TO DEFAULT SHELL COLOR